briyanchiyang/musicguess/README.md

 ### OpenAI API:
 - Authorization: The authorization for OpenAI was far easier: I just made a key and imported the OpenAI Node.js package as outlined [here](https://platform.openai.com/docs/api-reference/authentication).
 - DALL-E: Given the song album, name, and artists, I ask DALL-E 3 to generate a song cover that is representative of the song.
-- GPT-4: I ask GPT-4 to geenrate a lyric that could feasibly be in the song.
+- GPT-4: I ask GPT-4 to generate a lyric that could feasibly be in the song.

 ## Limitations/Further Steps
 - Error-handling: it could be much more robust, e.g. when GET requests / authorization throws an error
 - Better song covers: The ChatGPT-generated song covers are much better than the API-generated ones - I don't know why, and apparently that's something others are experiencing too, but it'd be nice to fix it.
 - Visuals: the game could look better!
 I'm no CSS expert, but can definitely spice it up.